The Gospel According to John:

 for additional reflection

 ?
-How would you describe to someone else the significance of Jesus being introduced as the Word in the Fourth Gospel?
+How would you describe to another person the significance of Jesus being introduced as the Word in the Fourth Gospel?

 ?
-Why do you think it is that all four Evangelists have begun their Gospels with information about John (called the Baptist in the Gospels According to Matthew, Mark, and Luke)?
+What might explain why all four Evangelists begin their Gospels with information about John (called the Baptist in the Gospels According to Matthew, Mark, and Luke)?

 ?
 The Evangelist introduces a large number of themes in his prologue (the Gospel According to John 1:1–18).
 Which three of these themes seem the most interesting to you at this stage of our study?